medialab/hyphe/doc/api.md

  Sets simultaneously the WebEntity's status to "IN" or optionally to another valid `status` ("undecided"/"out"/"discovered").
  Optionally add a HTTP `proxy` specified as "domain_or_IP:port".
  Also optionally add known `cookies_string` with auth rights to a protected website.
+ Optionally use some `webarchives` by defining a json object with keys `date`/`days_range`/`option`, the latter being one of ""/"archive.org"/"bnf.fr".
  Will use the WebEntity's startpages if it has any or use otherwise the `corpus`' "default" `startmode` heuristic as defined in `propose_webentity_startpages` (use `crawl_webentity_with_startmode` to apply a different heuristic, see details in `propose_webentity_startpages`).